linda-wakamoto/linda-wakamoto/README.md

 1. **Predictive and Generative AI Final Project**: (NEW_Final_Code) This is my code for my STATS414: Predictive and Generative AI Course.
 We were tasked to use predictive modeling and generate synthetic data on the CTR Prediction - 2022 DIGIX Global AI Challenge dataset.
    Predictive Models used: Logistic Regression, Random Forest, XGBoost, CatBoost Synthetic Data tool used: CTGAN
-2. [**Machine Learning Final Assignment**] (https://github.com/linda-wakamoto/linda-wakamoto/blob/main/ML_Final_code.ipynb): (ML_Final_Code) This is my Machine Learning course final assignment, where I made functions for XGBoost and SVM.
+2. [**Machine Learning Final Assignment**](https://github.com/linda-wakamoto/linda-wakamoto/blob/main/ML_Final_code.ipynb): (ML_Final_Code) This is my Machine Learning course final assignment, where I made functions for XGBoost and SVM.

 **Brown University Assignments (R)**